CSCfi/pouta-openshift-cluster/playbooks/openshift/README.md

 - venv should have latest setuptools and pip (pip install --upgrade pip setuptools)
 - metrics needs some extra packages on the bastion host
   - sudo yum install java-1.8.0-openjdk-headless python-passlib httpd-tools
 - if you have SELinux enabled, either disable that or make sure the virtualenv has libselinux-python
 - ssh access to the internal network of your project
     - either run this on your bastion host
     - or set up ssh forwarding through your bastion host in your ~/.ssh/config
     - please test ssh manually after provisioning

+There is a requirements.txt file that you can use to install the Python dependencies:

+    $ mkvirtualenv --system-site-packages -r requirements.txt pac

+The reason `--system-site-packages` is used here is because libselinux-python is only available via RPM and must be taken from the system wide site-packages location.

 For packages on CentOS-7, see: [Creating a bastion host](../../CREATE_BASTION_HOST.md)